 Jeff Rogers grew up in Stowe, Vermont, where he became interested in food and tourism.
 After working at a popular restaurant, he moved to New Hampshire to study hotel and restaurant management at college.
 While pursuing a career in hotels, he honed his skills in the kitchen by experimenting and creating recipes of his own.

 Soon after beginning his vegan ice cream venture, Jeff began sharing his desserts with friends.
 A physician friend noted that in a world where people are trying to eat low-fat foods and fewer sweets, it was naughty of Jeff to create these decadent desserts, vegan or not.
-Thus, he was dubbed “The Naughty Vegan” and has used the nickname ever since.
+Thus, he was dubbed “The Naughty Vegan” and has used the name ever since.

 Jeff has volunteered for and done pro bono work for animal rights, vegan, and raw food groups, including People for the Ethical Treatment of Animal (PETA), Northwest Animal Rights Network (NARN), Farm Sanctuary, the Gentle Barn, Raw Network of Washington, and EarthSave.
 Jeff has been a speaker at International Raw & Living Foods Festivals (Portland, Oregon), Raw & Living Spirit Retreats (Molalla, Oregon), Taste of Health festivals (Vancouver, British Columbia, and New York City), Portland VegFest (Oregon), Vegetarian Summerfest (Pennsylvania), and the Toronto Vegetarian Food Festival.